PowerDNS/pdns/pdns/docs/markdown/appendix/backend-writers-guide.md

 **Warning**: PowerDNS may instantiate multiple instances of your backend, or destroy existing copies and instantiate new ones.
 Backend code should therefore be thread-safe with respect to its static data.
 Additionally, it is wise if instantiation is a fast operation, with the possible exception of the first construction.

+## Notes
+Besides regular query types, the DNS also knows the 'ANY' query type.
+When a server receives a question for this ANY type, it should reply with all record types available.

+Backends should therefore implement being able to answer 'ANY' queries in this way, and supply all record types they have when they receive such an 'ANY' query.
+This is reflected in the sample script above, which for every qtype answers if the type matches, or if the query is for 'ANY'.

+However, since backends need to implement the ANY query anyhow, PowerDNS makes use of this.
+Since almost all DNS queries internally need to be translated first into a CNAME query and then into the actual query, possibly followed by a SOA or NS query (this is how DNS works internally), it makes sense for PowerDNS to speed this up, and just ask the ANY query of a backend.

+When it has done so, it gets the data about SOA, CNAME and NS records in one go.
+This speeds things up tremendously.

+The upshot of the above is that for any backend, including the PIPE backend, implementing the ANY query is NOT optional.
+And in fact, a backend may see almost exclusively ANY queries.
+This is not a bug.

 ## Simple read-only native backends
 Implementing a backend consists of inheriting from the DNSBackend class.
 For read-only backends, which do not support slave operation, only the following methods are relevant: